MarkMarzeotti/advanced-maps-block-site/README.md

-# Marzeotti Base
+# Advanced Maps Block

-Base WordPress theme used by Mark Marzeotti.
+A WordPress theme used by Mark Marzeotti.
 Based on Underscores with Bourbon Neat and Webpack bundling.

 In Terminal, navigate to theme and run `npm start` to start Webpack watching.